slbailey/Retrovue/docs/infra/bootstrap.md

 > **Operator Note:** The `catalog` command family forms the _approval gate_ between raw media and broadcast.
 Only catalog entries marked `canonical=true` are eligible for scheduling.
 ScheduleService never schedules media that wasn't approved via this CLI.

-### 6.6 Ingest Library Management (retrovue assets ...)
+### 6.6 Library Domain Management (retrovue assets ...)

-The `retrovue assets` command group manages the ingest library, which contains all content discovered or imported from sources like Plex.
+The `retrovue assets` command group manages the Library Domain, which contains all content discovered or imported from sources like Plex.
 This is the raw inventory of what the system has found, including pending review and potentially unsafe material.

 **Key Capabilities:**